|

 from a holiday.
 No one in our mission could coax officials to bend rules and make

-a way like Uncle Charlie Hess.
+special arrangements like Uncle Charlie Hess.
 We

 were all able to go.
 The captain of the ship, with Charlie Hess's encouragement,